-The following table sets forth a summary of our selected consolidated financial data as of and for each of the fiscal years ended December 31, 2017, 2016, 2015, 2014 and 2013.
+The following table sets forth a summary of our selected consolidated financial data as of and for each of the periods indicated.
+The summary consolidated balance sheets for each of the fiscal years ended December 31, 2016 and 2015 and the summary consolidated statements of operations and comprehensive income (loss) data for each of the years in the three-year period ended December 31, 2016 have been derived from our audited consolidated financial statements appearing in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 incorporated by reference into this prospectus.
+The summary consolidated balance sheet data as of September 30, 2017 and the summary consolidated statements of operations and comprehensive income (loss) data for the nine months ended September 30, 2017 and 2016, have been derived from our unaudited consolidated financial statements appears in our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2017 incorporated by reference into this prospectus.
 Operating results for the periods presented below are not necessarily indicative of results that may be expected for any future periods.
-You should review this information together with "Risk Factors," "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated historical financial statements and their related notes included, as applicable, in this prospectus and our Annual Report on Form 10-K for the year ended December 31, 2017 incorporated by reference into this prospectus.
+You should review this information together with "Risk Factors," "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated historical financial statements and their related notes included, as applicable, in this prospectus, our Annual Report on Form 10-K for the year ended December 31, 2016 and our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2017, in each case, incorporated by reference into this prospectus.